Surry, Maine: History

 The manufactories of Surry are a lumber, shingle, spool and two stave mills.
 Formerly there was a large business done in building small vessels, but it is now very much reduced.
 Surry has two mining companies: the Blue Hill Bay and the East Surry Company.

 Surry was Township No. 6, in the grant to Marsh and others.
 It was first occupied by the French at Newbury Neck.
 The first English settlers were Symonds, Weymouth and James Flye.
 The next settlers were John Patten, a Mr. Hopkinson, Andrew Flood, Wilbrahim Swett, Matthew and James Ray, Samuel Joy, Isaac Lord, Hezekiah Coggins and Leonard Jarvis.
 Mr. Jarvis represented the eastern district in Congress from 1831 to 1837.

 Up to 1820, about 13,000 acre had been secured to settlers and by quiet possession titles, when Mr. Jarvis bought the remainder.
 In 1800, Surry included that portion of Ellsworth known as Ward 5; but in 1829 it was re-annexed to Ellsworth.
 There was a population of 289 as early as 1790.
 In 1874, a small quantity of silver coin was found at Weymouth Point.
 Surry furnished 135 men to the Union cause in the war of the Rebellion!

 The Baptist, Free Baptist and Methodist denominations have churches in town.
 There are nine public schoolhouses, and the school property is valued at $3,400.
 The valuation of estates in 1870 was $207,137.
 In 1880 it was $177,534.
 The population in 1870 was 1,242.
 In 1880 it was 1,185."

 Recent

 The National Weather Service in Caribou established a cooperative weather station at East Surry in July 2007.
 The NWS station, named Ellsworth-3SSW, serves as an official meteorological recording site, providing daily weather and climate information to the (NWS) National Weather Service, (NCDC) National Climatic Data Center, CoCoRaHS (Community Collaborative Rain, Hail and Snow Network), and CWOP (Citizens Weather Observer Program).
 The station (Ellsworth-3SSW) continues the climate history of Ellsworth dating back to the 1930s.
 The cooperative station is located at an elevation of 105 feet, approximately two miles east of Surry village.

 The NWS in Caribou renamed the station East Surry on July 1, 2011.
 This station begins a new climate history for East Surry, as it was found to be incompatible to the old ELLSWORTH POLL CONTROL station.
 The new data set begins on June 1, 2007, from the East Surry location.

+Education

+It is in the Surry School District.
+Surry Elementary School is the local PreK-8 school.

+Surry pays George Stevens Academy, a private school, to educate its students at the high school level.